jihad-islam/React-Car-Project-Updated/README.md

-# tapaScript Cars
+# CarsMart

-tapaScript Cars is a React-based application that allows users to search for cars and filter premium cars using a checkbox.
+CarsMart is a React-based application that allows users to search for cars and filter premium cars using a checkbox.
 The project is built with **React** and **TailwindCSS** and adheres to best practices, ensuring no ESLint errors or console warnings.

 ## 📂 Features